propalparolnapervom/CONFIG_MANAGEMENT/TERRAFORM/TFENV/README.md

-# TFENV ALL
+# README: TFENV

 ## OVERALL

-[tftool](https://github.com/Zordrak/tfenv) is a tool which is Terraform version manager.
+[tfenv](https://github.com/Zordrak/tfenv) is a tool which is Terraform version manager.

 ## INSTALLATION